 Have a family member or friend checking in on you every day while you are travelling.

 Unfortunately, even the most cautious travelers can find themselves becoming victims of assaults, rapes, thefts and other crimes.
-If you or a your loved has been the victim of a rape, assault or other crime on a hotel or other commercial property, talk to an Atlanta premises liability lawyer at the Katz Law Firm.
+If you or a your loved has been the victim of a rape, assault or other crime on a hotel or other commercial property, talk to an Atlanta premises liability lawyer at the Katz Personal Injury Lawyers.
 You may be eligible for damages through a claim against the property.
 Call an attorney at our firm, and schedule a free consultation to discuss your claim.